-Initially, I had intended using ANT's association/substitution mapping mechanism (Latour, 1991; Latour, 1999; Latour, Mauguin & Teil, 1992) to follow the actors and illustrate the work of translation, hybrid-creation and purification involved in institutional creation, reproduction and disruption.
-While this work was done, re-engagement with Callon's (1986) four moments of translation emerged as the preferred analytical lens.
-The four 'stages' are better understood as overlapping moments in an ongoing and contested process than as clearly demarcated steps toward a final endpoint.
+This work done, I then engaged with Callon's (1986) four stages of translation as analytical lens to focus on particular moments in the process of institutionalization.
+The four "stages" are better understood as overlapping moments in an ongoing and contested process than as clearly demarcated steps toward a final endpoint.
 The first moment, problematization, the primary actor defines the problem and the set of relevant actors.
-By defining the problem and the program for dealing with it, the primary actor makes itself indispensable such that it becomes an obligatory passage point for these others' attainment of the solution.
+By defining the problem and the program for dealing with it, the primary actor makes itself indispensable such that it becomes an obligatory passage point for these others attainment of the solution.
 To problematize in this way is to undertake an endeavor that may or may not be accomplished.

 The remainder of the translation process consists precisely of struggles to achieve consensus among all actors regarding this particular definition of problem and solution.
 Interessement, the second moment, the primary actor recruits other actors to assume roles in the network, roles that recognize the centrality of the primary actor's own role.
-'Trials of strength' will determine whether the actors, as defined, will 'submit to being integrated into the initial plan, or inversely, refuse the transaction by defining [their] identity, goals, projects, orientations, motivations or interests in another manner' (Callon, 1986: 207).
-Through a variety of possible mechanisms, devices and strategies, ranging from simple solicitation to seduction to appeals to 'rationality' to force, interessement projects are concerned with locking actors into the roles proposed for them, blocking out alternative identities, disrupting all possible competing associations, constructing a system of links or alliances among actors, and gaining their commitment.
+"Trials of strength" will determine whether the actors, as defined, will "submit to being integrated into the initial plan, or inversely, refuse the transaction by defining [their] identity, goals, projects, orientations, motivations or interests in another manner" (CALLON, 1986, p.207).
+Through a variety of possible mechanisms, devices and strategies, ranging from simple solicitation to seduction to appeals to rationality to force, interessement projects are concerned with locking actors into the roles proposed for them, blocking out alternative identities, disrupting all possible competing associations, constructing a system of links or alliances among actors, and gaining their commitment.

 When successful, interessement validates problematization and the association(s) it implies.
 It also achieves enrollment, the third moment, in which roles are defined and actors formally accept and take on these roles.
-Finally, in the fourth moment, mobilization, the primary actor assumes a spokesperson role for passive network actors (agents) and seeks to mobilize them to action.
+Finally, in the fourth moment, mobilization, the primary actor assumes a spokesperson role for passive network actors and seeks to mobilize them to action.
 This moment owes its name to the necessary movements and displacements that have occurred as previously unrelated actors have come into a chain of association, been rendered available and cooperative, and finally, become silent as the primary actor is now permitted to speak for them.